JoANeS86/Customer-Churn-GCP/README.md

 ### <ins>1.
 BigQuery Data Setup</ins>

 * Create datasets and tables
-* Load raw CSV into BigQuery (In a production setup, raw data would be stored in **Cloud Storage**, but this case data was uploaded directly into **BigQuery** due to billing constraints)
+* Load raw CSV into BigQuery (In a production setup, raw data would be stored in **Cloud Storage**, but in this case data was uploaded directly into **BigQuery** due to billing constraints)
 * Feature Engineering:

    - Handle missing values